What is a Birth Flower? A Handy Guide for Discovering Your Birthday Bloom

 What is the birth flower for December?

-Poinsettias are actually known as plants, rather than flowers, and feature heavily in winter due to their stunning ruby red shades.
+Poinsettia is technically a plant rather than a flower, and features heavily in winter due to their stunning ruby red shades.
 Featuring large red leaves that surround the flowering part of the plant, poinsettias are thought to symbolise success and good cheer, making them perfect for the party season.